delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

 `column1|column2|column3`.
 To correct this, you will need to remove the erroneous row from the table, and re-run the pipeline with the correct column delimiter.

-If you have a mix of delimiters in files of the same extension across subdirectories, you can either:
+If files with the same extension across subdirectories use mixed delimiters, follow these steps:
-1. Run the pipeline multiple times, changing the values in `P_SUFFIX_DELIMITER_MAP` and then proceeding to clean up the `discovered_ruleset` table to remove the incorrect column entries.
+1. Execute the pipeline multiple times, updating the values in P_SUFFIX_DELIMITER_MAP for each run.
+2. Afterward, clean up the discovered_ruleset table to remove incorrect column entries.
-1. Deactivate the `Identify Nested Schemas` and the `For Each Schema Found` steps in the pipeline (by setting the step's activity state to `Deactivated` under the `General` settings for each of those steps), modifying the `HOMOGENEOUS_SCHEMAS_TO_CHECK` and `HETEROGENEOUS_SCHEMAS_TO_CHECK` default values to include the names of the subdirectories that match one set of delimiters in `P_SUFFIX_DELIMITER_MAP` then publish and run the pipeline.
-After this is complete, change the default values of `HOMOGENEOUS_SCHEMAS_TO_CHECK` and `HETEROGENEOUS_SCHEMAS_TO_CHECK` accordingly, then publish and re-run the pipeline with the alternative values in `P_SUFFIX_DELIMITER_MAP`, and this should pick up another set of files.
-Repeat as necessary.
-(Tip: You can also change the value of `P_SUFFIXES_TO_SCAN` to not waste time scanning unchanged suffixes between runs.)
-1. Combine steps the first two options as you see fit.

 Note that there are a few things worth noting with respect to this parameter.
 1. In order for ADF to interpret `\` as a lone character correctly, it needs to be first be escaped, so it will need